-Join the Mayer Brown and Dragos cybersecurity teams as they discuss practical lessons from the field in how legal teams can work with security and other business stakeholders to mitigate cyber risk to operational technology.
-The presenters will cover important technical, legal and practical issues to consider, including:
+Mayer Brown and Dragos cybersecurity teams discussed practical lessons from the field in how legal teams can work with security and other business stakeholders to mitigate cyber risk to operational technology.
+The presenters covered important technical, legal and practical issues to consider, including:

 - Managing legal privilege in the context of OT cybersecurity

 - Best practices for engagement between OT security teams and other stakeholders